21st June 2021

 How To Get An Emergency Dentist Appointment in London

-So, you think it’s dental emergency.
+So, you think it’s a dental emergency?
 What do you do?
 First of all, try to stay calm.
 Then, take a look through the steps we’ve outlined below to find out what to do next.
-This post covers how to identify and emergency, what you should do and how to get an emergency dentist appointment in London.
+This post covers how to identify an emergency, what you should do and how to get an emergency dentist appointment in London.

 - Broken tooth – whether it’s snapped or split, the chances are, the delicate tooth pulp inside could be exposed and the rest of the tooth could have sharp edges, putting gums and soft tissue at risk.

 - Wobbly tooth – if your tooth’s at risk of falling out, again, a trip to the emergency dentist in London is in order.
 They might be able to save it.